 Should I use a free VPN for Mac?

-The most common practice for free VPN services is to offer a super stripped back experience in order to tempt you into upgrading to one of its paid plans.
+The most common practice for free VPN services is to offer a super stripped-back experience to tempt you into upgrading to one of its paid plans.
 This is probably the fairest way to do it since you get to try before you buy, but using a VPN with a data cap or limited server availability can make it really difficult for many of the most popular VPN use cases.
 A paid VPN is a better long-term solution for most people because of this.

-Other ways free VPNs can try to claw back some profits include gathering user data and selling to third parties, or cramming their apps full of targetted ads.
-Since one of the main benefits of a VPN is added privacy, this is not ideal and you probably want to avoid any service that doesn't unequivocally state that they keep no logs of the data flowing through their servers.
+Other ways free VPNs can try to claw back some profits include gathering user data and selling to third parties, or cramming their apps full of targeted ads.
+Since one of the main benefits of a VPN is added privacy, this is not ideal, and you probably want to avoid any service that doesn't unequivocally state that they keep no logs of the data flowing through their servers.

 What about the others?

 There are hundreds of VPN providers out there.
-We do our best to check out all of the most popular options and we will continue to update this list with more providers as they pass our testing.
-We've rounded up all the best VPN picks, along with the best free VPNs and best cheap VPNs to help you decide.
+We do our best to check out all the most popular options, and we will continue to update this list with more providers as they pass our testing.
+We've rounded up all the best VPN picks, along with the best free VPNs and best cheap VPNs, to help you decide.
 Not all of those picks have been vetted to work great on Mac, which is why you'll want to refer to the list above first before looking elsewhere.